pcboldini/CUBENS/README.md

 ### Reference
 For more information on CUBENS:

-P.C.Boldini, R.Hirai, P.Costa, J.W.R.Peeters, R.Pecnik, "CUBENS: development of a GPU-accelerated high-order solver for wall-bounded flows with non-ideal fluids", Submitted to ..., 2024. [link_to_paper](http://example.com)
+P.C.~Boldini, R.~Hirai, P.~Costa, J.W.R.~Peeters, R.~Pecnik, "CUBENS: development of a GPU-accelerated high-order solver for wall-bounded flows with non-ideal fluids", Submitted to Computer Physics Communications, 2024. [link_to_paper](http://example.com)

 ## News
 # **[2024/../..]** CUBENS v1.0 is online!